CelestialAbyss/Finality-Minecraft-Things/README.md

 # <p align="center" dir="auto">𝌤 Singularity 𝌤</p>
 <p align="center" dir="auto"><a href="https://"><img src="https://img.shields.io/badge/Available_for-1.18.2%2C_1.19.2-2ea44f" alt="Available for - 1.18.2, 1.19.2"></a> <a href="https://"><img src="https://img.shields.io/badge/Liscense-MIT-blueviolet" alt="Liscense - MIT"></a></p>

 This is where I will keep my ZenScript and JSON recipe scripts for use with CraftTweaker and CreateTweaker which are both dependencies to be able to use all the scripts here.
-For those who are better suited with JSON, then feel free to rewrite and use OpenLoader.
+For those who are better suited with JSON only, then please feel free to rewrite into pure JSON and use OpenLoader.

 There is also code for modifying the vanilla Create recipes and material utilization with renewable materials.
 I aim to make the renewable recipes as realistic as possible considering the composition of elements as well.
-If you want renew

 I am by no means an expert, but I think I've made enough recipes to no longer be considered a beginner.